imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 or remove a link, you have to select exactly two spots.

   - Select a spot by clicking inside it.
-  - Move to another time-point ({% include key content='N' %}, {%
+  - Move to another time-point ({% include key content='press|N' %}, {%
-    include key content='M' %}, {% include key content='\[' %}, {%
+    include key content='press|M' %}, {% include key content='press|\['
-    include key content='\]' %}, the time slider).
+    %}, {% include key content='press|\]' %}, the time slider).
   - Add a second spot to the selection by shift-clicking inside it.
-  - Press {% include key content='L' %} to add a link between these two spots, or to remove it already exists.
+  - Press {% include key content='press|L' %} to add a link between
+    these two spots, or to remove it already exists.

 So here are the two new useful bindings for **editing links**:

-  - {% include key content='Shift-Left Click' %} add and remove spots
+  - {% include key content='press|Shift-Left Click' %} add and remove
-    from the selection.
+    spots from the selection.
-  - {% include key content='L' %} toggle a link between the two spots of the selection.
+  - {% include key content='press|L' %} toggle a link between the two
+    spots of the selection.
 This does nothing if there is not exactly two spots in the selection.

 Now go back to your MaMuT session, with the data oriented as aid above, and try to annotate and link the cell that divides between the first and